It's a Mission...

 Light at the End of the Tunnel

-Today, twenty-two years later, I am happy to report that my mother remains cancer free, and her quest for saving her own life has become a mission to save others.
+Today, I am happy to report that my mother remains cancer free, and her quest for saving her own life has become a mission to save others.
 In 1996, after years of counseling cancer patients who came to her for advice and even serving as a spokesperson for a nutritional company, my mother decided to start her own nutrition and skin care company, Ultimate Living International, Inc. Since I enjoyed working with my mother from time to time, I decided to join her company full time in 2004.
 After several years of pursuing other career opportunities, I had finally come full circle, realizing that Ultimate Living was my destiny.

 I remain the only woman on my mother's side of the family who has not been struck by cancer.
 I am still young, and the real test begins over the next 10 to 15 years, as I struggle to keep myself purged of free radicals and sustain my immune system.